david-araujo/WebPack-Background/README.md

 Experimental environment testing with **web pack**.

-### This is going to be divided into two test firstly which are:
+### This is going to be divided into two tests, which are:

 1. Dev Environment